 The Company has investments in various subsidiaries with Euro functional currencies.
 As a result, the Company is exposed to the risk of fluctuations between the Euro and U.S. dollar exchange rates.
-As part of its risk management program to fund the JLT acquisition, the Company issued €1.1 billion Senior Notes, and designated the debt instruments as a net investment hedge of its Euro denominated subsidiaries.
+As part of its risk management program, the Company issued €1.1 billion Senior Notes, and designated the debt instruments as a net investment hedge of its Euro denominated subsidiaries.
 The hedge is re-assessed each quarter to confirm that the designated equity balance at the beginning of each period continues to equal or exceed 80% of the outstanding balance of the Euro debt instrument and that all the critical terms of the hedging instrument and the hedged net investment continue to match.
-If the hedge is highly effective, the change in the debt balance related to foreign exchange fluctuations will be recorded in foreign currency translation gains (losses) in the consolidated balance sheets.
-The U.S. dollar value of the Euro notes decreased by \$92 million through June 30, 2022, related to the change in foreign exchange rates.
-The Company concluded that the hedge was highly effective and recorded a decrease to accumulated other comprehensive loss for the six months ended June 30, 2022.
+If the hedge is highly effective, the change in the debt balance related to foreign exchange fluctuations is recorded in accumulated other comprehensive loss in the consolidated balance sheets.

+The U.S. dollar value of the Euro notes decreased by \$179 million through September 30, 2022, related to the change in foreign exchange rates.
+The Company concluded that the hedge was highly effective and recorded a decrease to accumulated other comprehensive loss for the nine months ended September 30, 2022.